masc-ucsc/livehd/README.md

 and count wire numbers of a LGraph.

-# Coding and contributing
+# Coding Style and Organization

-We have several projects (and MS/undergraduate thesis project options).
-Contact renau@ucsc.edu to query about them.

 ## Style